Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 == Structure
 @terms-and-definitions gives a short overview of the most important concepts of quantum computing and machine learning used in this paper.
+In @approach, an explanation for the dataset based on the circuit measurements is provided.
-In @approach, the dataset used for training different machine learning algorithms in order to differentiate whether a quantum circuit has been executed by a quantum computer or simulated by a classical computer.
+These are used for training different machine learning algorithms in order to differentiate whether a quantum circuit has been executed by a quantum computer or simulated by a classical computer.
 Additionally, a white-box adversarial attack is performed.
 After that, in @evaluation, the accuracies of the different machine learning algorithms are compared, and the limitations of this work are discussed, specifically concerning the white-box adversarial attack.
-@future-work points out possible questions for further research.
+@future-work points out possible areas for further research.
 At the end, @conclusion contains a short conclusion.